jadecobra/python_tdd_exercises/source/truth table 03: logical disjunction.rst

 Truth Table: Logical Disjunction
 ================================

-I will continue to step through learning conditional statements in python using Test Driven Development using the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_
+This chapter continues the adventure with conditional statements in python using Test Driven Development using the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_

-Reviewing what I know so far
+Reviewing the tests I have so far, I know that

 * I can express ``conditional statements`` on one line with ``return``
 * when there are multiple outcomes I only need to write the condition for the special case and use ``else`` for the others